 Wear A Cardigan

-A long cardigan looks great with an easy-to-wear dress or shirt and skirt.
+A long cardigan looks great with an easy-to-wear dress or shirt and linen skirt from Sondeflor.
 If you usually wear pants, a long-lined cardigan over the top will keep you warm and make you feel less exposed.
 Layers are actually a great idea because you can adjust to the temperature both inside and out.
 Therefore, this combination of styles works well for most of the year.

 If you’re worried that it won’t look professional enough, just look around your office.
 You’ll probably see that other people are already wearing this outfit.
 You can always keep a smart suit jacket at work to change into if you need to, perhaps if you have a meeting, for example.